dav-anderson/ramp_template/README.md

 ### Configuring Fonts

 In order to configure fonts, each file must be named `<font_name>.ttf` and must be placed within `resources/fonts/` directory.
+Sample fonts have been provided.

 ### Images

 The path to the images directory is simply `resources/images`.
-Images placed here will be included in the apk, this path is configured with the `Cargo.toml`
+Images placed here will be included in the apk, a sample image has been provided.

 ## IOS